 As in Zambia, Victoria Falls are also the tourist capital of Zimbabwe.
 Naturally, we had to check it out.
 We just loved the falls so much in Zambia that we had to do it all over again. 😉 And I’m glad we did, as we actually liked the Zimbabwean side of the falls even a bit more.
 It was a bit cleaner, a bit bigger, and a bit more ‘touristy’-comfortable.
 Also, we visited the falls on a weekday, therefore it was significantly less crowded than the other day in Zambia.

 Besides, it’s not just about the falls.
 This part of Zimbabwe offers tons of other awesome activities and adventures. ♥

 What to do and what to see in Zimbabwe?

 Zimbabwe is known for its many national parks, the Eastern Highlands, the Matobo Hills, a number of ancient ruined cities built in a unique dry stone style, and of course the spectacular Victoria Falls.

-After the land reform programme in 2000, Zimbabwe experienced a decline in tourism, but in 2017 the industry began to grow again.
-During our visit there were quite a lot of tourists in the area and there was definitely a large variety of amazing tourist attractions and activities.
+After the land reform program in 2000, Zimbabwe experienced a decline in tourism, but in 2017 the industry began to grow again.
+During our visit, there were quite a lot of tourists in the area and there was definitely a large variety of amazing tourist attractions and activities.

 Victoria Falls – the city